Key takeaways:

 The cheapest states to start an LLC

-- New Mexico.
-Low filing fee of $50 and no annual report or recurring fees.
+- New Mexico: $50 filing fee and no annual fee or annual report

 The most expensive states to start an LLC

-- New York.
-Despite a moderate initial fee of $200 and a low annual fee of $9, New York is one of the most expensive states due to mandatory publication requirements, which can go over $1,000 depending on the county.
+- New York: Despite a moderate initial fee of $200 and a low annual fee of $9, New York can become expensive because most LLCs must meet the publication requirement, and the newspaper cost can vary widely by county.

-- Nevada.
-Nevada’s high costs are due to a combination of a high initial filing fee of $425 and a significant annual fee of $350.
+- Nevada: Nevada is still commonly treated as a high-cost formation state because of its relatively high startup and recurring compliance costs, driven by a high initial filing fee of $425 and a significant annual fee of $350.

 What is the best state to form an LLC?